NicMcPhee/refactor-rustlings-try-from-into/README.md

 }
 ```

+Not a big change, but definitely an improvement in readability
+and maintainability, IMO.

 ### Handling an array as input

-The second of the three implementations is almost identical as the
+The second of the three implementations is almost identical to
-previous version:
+the first one:

 ```rust
 impl TryFrom<[i16; 3]> for Color {